vsoch/clingo-lessons/README.md

 $ docker build -f Dockerfile.clingo -t clingo-lessons .
 ```

+The Dockerfile is named with a prefix only so bindr doesn't automatically
+detect it and try to build (it instead uses the [environment.yml](environment.yml)
+and [postBuild](postBuild).
 You'll then want to run the container, binding port 8888 to your host so you
 can see jupyter.

 ```bash
 $ docker run --rm --name clingo-lessons -p 8888:8888 -v $PWD/:/home/jovyan/work clingo-lessons
 ```

-At that point, open your browser to [http://localhost:8888](http://localhost:8888)
+At that point, copy the link in your termal to open your browser to [http://localhost:8888](http://localhost:8888)
-to see folders with notebooks.
+with the provided token to see folders with notebooks.
 You can open any notebook to do the interactive tutorial.
 If at any point you want to shell into the running container, you can type the
 following in another terminal:

 ```bash
 $ docker exec -it clingo-lessons bash
 ```

+If you have any questions or would like to contribute a lesson or example,
+please [open an issue](https://github.com/vsoch/clingo-lessons/issues).
+I'll be adding
+examples from the documentation slowly over time as a side project.